naved001/xdmod-openshift-scripts/README.md

-# xdmod-openshift-scripts
+# openshift-usage-scripts

-xdmod-openshift-scripts contains a couple of scripts to pull metrics from Prometheus or Thanos and then merge the metrics to produce a CSV report by pods and by namespaces.
+openshift-usage-scripts contains a couple of scripts to pull metrics from Prometheus or Thanos and then merge the metrics to produce a CSV report by pods and by namespaces.

 The reports do the necessary maths to calcuate Service Unit hours.
 For non-GPU pods we sum up the CPU and Memory usage for each namespace and then calculate the SU hours on that.
 GPU pods are treated separately.

-At this point this repo has nothing to do with xdmod so I will move this into its own repo soon.
+This was a fork of https://github.com/OCP-on-NERC/xdmod-openshift-scripts

 ## Usage